Sydney Monorail

-The Sydney Monorail (originally TNT Harbourlink and later Metro Monorail) was a single-loop monorail in Sydney, Australia, that connected Darling Harbour, Chinatown and the Sydney central business and shopping districts.
-It opened in July 1988 and closed in June 2013.
+The Sydney Monorail (originally TNT Harbourlink and later Metro Monorail) was a single-loop monorail in Sydney, that connected Darling Harbour, Chinatown and the Sydney central business and shopping districts.
+It opened on 21 July 1988 and closed on 30 June 2013.

 There were eight stations on the 3.6 km loop, with up to six trains operating simultaneously.
 It served major attractions and facilities such as the Powerhouse Museum, Sydney Aquarium and Sydney Convention & Exhibition Centre.
 The system was operated by Veolia Transport Sydney, a former subsidiary of Veolia Transport and a subsidiary of Veolia Transdev at the time of cessation.

 History

 As part of the redevelopment of 50 ha of land at Darling Harbour, it was proposed to build a transport link to the Sydney central business district.
 Sydney City Council preferred a light rail line, however in November 1985 Transport Minister Laurie Brereton announced a monorail would be built.
+The first test services ran in October 1987 on a 500-metre section at Darling Harbour.
 Initially operated by TNT Harbourlink, the monorail opened on 21 July 1988 after a construction period of 26 months.
-The first test services ran in October 1987 on a 500-metre section at Darling Harbour.
+The monorail was originally due to be completed by January 1988, to celebrate the Australian Bicentenary.
 TNT Harbourlink was awarded a 50-year concession until 2038.

 The original operation hours were to be 06:00 to midnight, but after two years of operation patronage counts were half those expected, and planned stations at Market Street (to be named Casino, as part of the gaming venue planned to be built on the site) and Harbour Street (to be named Gardenside) were not built for some time.

 Metro Transport Sydney ownership

-After TNT was purchased by PTT in January 1997 and merged to form TNT Post Group in 1998, TNT decided to dispose of its businesses not centered on mail and logistics services, including the Sydney monorail.
+After TNT was purchased by PTT in January 1997 and merged to form TNT Post Group in 1998, TNT decided to dispose of its businesses not centred on mail and logistics services, including the Sydney monorail.
 On 10 August 1998, TNT sold the monorail to CGEA Transport Sydney, which was owned by CGEA Transport (later renamed Connex, then Veolia Transport) (51%) and Australian Infrastructure Fund (19%), Utilities Trust of Australia (19%) and Legal & General (11%).
 The latter three also owned the Sydney Light Rail Company (SLRC), which owned the Metro Light Rail (now Sydney Light Rail) on a 30.5 year concession since 1997 by the Government of New South Wales.
 Connex (renamed from CGEA Transport in 1999) sold its share of the monorail in early 2001 to the SLRC, but remained as the operator of the monorail.
 As a result, SLRC owned both the monorail and light rail and combined with CGEA Transport to form Metro Transport Sydney.

 The monorail operator was renamed to Veolia Transport Sydney in 2005 as part of the global Veolia rebranding from Connex to Veolia Transport.
 In 2011, Veolia Transport globally merged with the old Transdev to form Veolia Transdev, and Veolia Transport Sydney became a subsidiary of Veolia Transdev (now Transdev).